marcopoli/Identification-of-Twitter-bots-using-CNN/README.md

-# Identification of bot accounts in Twitter using 2D CNNs on user-generated contents Notebook for PAN at CLEF 2019
+# Identification of bot accounts in Twitter using 2D CNNs on user-generated contents

-*Marco Polignano, Marco Giuseppe de Pinto, Pasquale Lops, and Giovanni Semeraro*
+*Marco Polignano, Marco Giuseppe de Pinto*

-*University of Bari ALDO MORO - Via E. Orabona 4, 70125, Bari, Italy*

-*marco.polignano@uniba.it, marcogiuseppe.depinto@uniba.it, pasquale.lops@uniba.it, giovanni.semeraro@uniba.it*
+*marco.polignano@uniba.it, marcogiuseppe.depinto@uniba.it*

 # Abstract